Klondike

 At the Klondike Derby in the Hoodoo Mountains, you'll need to pack your gear and get ready for a race to stake your claim!
 Bring your mining company (Patrols)!
 Be Prepared to face first aid emergencies, shoot muzzleloader rifles, throw tomahawks and get your company to your claim!

-The Leaders Guide will be available December 1st so that your Miners (Scouts) can prepare their Companies (Patrols) to be the fastest, most skilled and most successful at their mining ventures!
+The Leaders Guide is available in the Attachments section so that your Miners (Scouts) can prepare their Companies (Patrols) to be the fastest, most skilled and most successful at their mining ventures!
 We are planning for multiple levels of challenge to suit scouts of multiple levels and age ranges!
 Troops may have patrols consisting of beginners or mixed levels or advanced scouts.
 AOLs are welcome on Saturday the 15th as Day Miners and will have their own category.

 Brief history of Camp Grizzly Area: